-CPI based inflation rises 3.66 pc in December
+CPI based inflation rises 3.66 pc in January

 In January 2017, the WPI increased by 0.51 percent while SPI decreased by 0.8 percent, according to the data.

-The non-food and non-energy core inflation during January 2017 was observed as 5.4 percent compared to January 2016, during which it was recorded at 4.3 percent compared to January 2015.
+The non food and non energy core inflation during January 2017 was observed as 5.4 percent compared to January 2016, during which it was recorded at 4.3 percent compared to January 2015.

 The trimmed core inflation has been observed at 3.8 percent in January 2017 compared to January 2016, the data revealed.